Learn what Kanban swimlanes are and how they can help teams improve their work organization and prioritization.

 When talking about flow, we should mention the topic of limiting work-in-progress (WIP) too.
 As you are probably familiar, the different stages of your workflow should have limits so your team members focus on finishing rather than constantly starting new work.

 The same thing applies to the Kanban swimlanes.
-If we take the marketing example from above, you should set a separate WIP limit for the text and video content lanes that is in conformity with the overall limit of the “In Progress” work stage on the Kanban board.
+If we take the procurement example from above, you should set separate WIP limits for the Hardware and Service lanes that are in conformity with the overall limit of the “In Progress” work stage on the Kanban board.

 Generally speaking, Kanban swimlanes are used to separate work of different nature and how you are going to apply them depends on the specificity of your workflow.
 However, there are some major types of lanes that you should be familiar with, so keep reading below.